 Have you not known, have you not heard… that when Jesus opens His mouth, school is in session?
 Jesus showed us how to utilize scripture – that we have “learned by spiritual heart” – to defeat Satan’s temptations!
 This is using the Sword of the Spirit (1).

-Satan then teleports Jesus to a high mountain and supernaturally shows him all the kingdoms of the world with their authority and glory in an instant of time.
+Satan then teleports Jesus to a high mountain and supernaturally shows him all the world’s kingdoms with their authority and glory in an instant of time.
 He then offers to give it all to Jesus, pausing to let him know that it is his to give away (yes, he tricked Eve – and Adam followed willingly – in what looked like an innocent act, but was an act of rebellion that cost mankind rulership over Earth – that is, man lost The Scroll of Authority!
 (1 John 5:19) And all Jesus has to do is bow His head to the ground and worship Satan to get it (Luke 4:5-7).
 This temptation appeals to the desires of the eyes (1 John 2:16).
 Oh, what a dastardly temptation!
 Jesus could not use the line that salespeople have no retort for – I do not want it!
 The very reason He took on human form was to set people free from Satan’s world system!
-His heart beats with love for mankind, mankind that would not recognize their Savior, and that would soon crucify Him.
+His heart beats with love for mankind, mankind that would not recognize their Savior and would soon crucify Him.
 Nonetheless, He was being offered the very thing He lived for, His passion – He wanted this with all His heart!
 (John 3:16.
 Romans 5:8).
-However, in Satan’s usual style, he offers a good thing to be obtained the wrong way!
+However, Satan’s usual style offers a good thing to be obtained the wrong way!